gosh-sh/gosh-proposer/README.md

 `1 hour`.
 Fixed time interval can be changed to interactive by querying amount of withdrawals (see paragraph 3 of the current section) and comparing them to some value.

-NOTE: calls of `withdraw_proposal_checker` can stuck due to ETH library issues, so it should be run with timeout of approximately `5 minutes` and retried in case of error.
+NOTE: calls of `withdraw-proposal-checker` can stuck due to ETH library issues, so it should be run with timeout of approximately `5 minutes` and retried in case of error.

 1) On each validator run checkers in loop: